 - if you want to change the icons of the pinned shortcuts, first Unpin then from the taskbar and then go to your "C:\Shortcuts" folder and follow again STEPS 6 & 7

 - for some reason, sometimes the old icons get stuck on the taskbar.
 Luckily there's a solution for this.
-To refresh the taskbar icons tap the Win+R keyboard shortcut and enter the following command without the quotes "ie4uinit.exe -show" and then tap Enter
+To refresh the taskbar icons tap the Win+R keyboard shortcut and enter the following command without the quotes "ie4uinit.exe -show" and then tap Enter.
+If this doesn't work, restart the Windows Explorer process from the Task Manager

 And that's it!
 Now you can enjoy some awesome custom icons on your Windows taskbar.
-And if you found this giude useful, make sure to check out my CUSTOM WINDOWS THEMES HOW-TO GUIDE.
+And if you found this guide useful, make sure to check out my CUSTOM WINDOWS THEMES HOW-TO GUIDE.